Commonwealth

 About Parliament

-- Federal elections are held at least every three years.
-The voting systems used to elect the House of Representatives and the Senate are both preferential systems.
-But for the Senate, this is combined with a proportional representation system because, unlike the single member House of Representatives electorates, the Senate electorates (the States and Territories) constitute multimember electorates.
+Both the House of Representatives and the Senate use the preferential system of voting.
+For the Senate, this is combined with a proportional representation system because, unlike the single member House of Representatives electorates, the Senate electorates (the States and Territories) constitute multimember electorates.

 History

-- During the late 1800s, many of the colonies' leading political figures began to argue for federation.
+During the late 1800s, many leading political figures began to argue for federation.
 They wanted the colonial governments to be united by a national government to form a single nation.
 The idea of creating a single national parliament was spurred on by issues such as immigration, defence and a growing sense of national identity.

 Commonwealth symbols